 In 2009, Edwards released her first self-titled EP (produced by Will Hunt (Ryan Cabrera, Amy Lee) and Ken Calderon).
-Since the release of Wanderlust Edwards has performed with artists such as Jars of Clay, Shirock, and Zerbin and was featured in the acclaimed NY Songwriters Circle showcase.
+Her 2012 full-length album Wanderlust debuted at #25 on the iTunes Singer-Songwriter chart and led to performances with artists such as Jars of Clay, Shirock, and Zerbin and a spot in the acclaimed NY Songwriters Circle showcase.
+In 2015, she released Lovers and Loners.
+In September of that year she began work on her next single, but was beset by delays.
+Instead of giving in to frustration, Edwards changed direction.

 "Lovers And Loners is a flawless set of songs, one that ought to establish Edwards as a rising star on the horizon… specifically in the singer/songwriter sphere."